star-du/cloud-mini-app/docs/management.md

 };
 ```

 Note: Excel UI displays the base outline level as `1` and the max level as `8`.
 The `level` field stores the base outline as `0` and the max level as `7`.

 **Implementation details**

 Excel internally stores row heights in points.
 The default resolution is 72 DPI or 96 PPI, so the pixel and point size should agree.
 For different resolutions they may not agree, so the library separates the concepts.

-Even though all of the information is made available, writers are expected to
-follow the priority order:

-1) use `hpx` pixel height if available
-2) use `hpt` point height if available
+Even though all of the information is made available, writers are expected to follow the priority order: 1) `hpx` pixel height if available, 2) `hpt` point height if available

 #### Number Formats

-The `cell.w` formatted text for each cell is produced from `cell.v` and `cell.z`
+The `cell.w` formatted text for each cell is produced from `cell.v` and `cell.z` format.
-format.
 If the format is not specified, the Excel `General` format is used.
-The format can either be specified as a string or as an index into the format
-table.
-Parsers are expected to populate `workbook.SSF` with the number format
+The format can either be specified as a string or as an index into the format table.
+Parsers are expected to populate `workbook.SSF` with the number format table.
-table.
 Writers are expected to serialize the table.

-Custom tools should ensure that the local table has each used format string
-somewhere in the table.
+Custom tools should ensure that the local table has each used format string somewhere in the table.
 Excel convention mandates that the custom formats start at index 164.
 The following example creates a custom format from scratch:

-**New worksheet with custom format**
++ **New worksheet with custom format**

 ```js
 var wb = {